 |St. Theophano the Empress (Feast Day - December 16)|

-Commemoration of the renowned empress and wonderworker Theophano, who was the wife of the emperor Leo the Wise.
+On the sixteenth of this month [December], we commemorate the renowned empress and wonderworker Theophano, who was the wife of the emperor Leo the Wise.

 Coming near to the Lord, Empress Theophano,